coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 always takes at least 1 round (and is at least a full-round action), but it can take much longer if you try something elaborate.
 A Bluff check made to feint in combat or create a diversion to hide is a standard action.
-A Bluff check made to deliver a secret message doesn't take an action; it is part of normal communication.
+A Bluff check made to deliver a secret message doesn’t take an action; it is part of normal communication.

 **Try Again:** Varies.
 Generally, a failed Bluff check in social